Pathoschild/FluentHttpClient/README.md

-**Pathoschild.FluentHttpClient** is an easy strongly-typed asynchronous REST API client, built on top of the .NET 4.5 [HttpClient][].
-The client provides a single fluent interface that lets you create an HTTP request, dispatch and wait for it, and process the response.
-The client will automatically inject any required HTTP configuration (like `User-Agent` and `Accept` headers) and handle the plumbing code.
+**Pathoschild.FluentHttpClient** is an easy asynchronous HTTP client for REST APIs.
+It provides a fluent interface that lets you create an HTTP request, dispatch and wait for it, and parse the response.
+The client takes care of the gritty details for you (like deserialisation, [content negotiation][], and URL encoding), and is easy to extend and customise.

+## Installing
-The fluent client is available as the [Pathoschild.Http.FluentClient][] NuGet package.
+The fluent client is [available on NuGet][Pathoschild.Http.FluentClient]:
+> Install-Package Pathoschild.Http.FluentClient

+This is a portable library compatible with multiple platforms (.NET 4.5+, Windows 8+ apps, Universal Windows Platform, and ASP.NET Core 1.0).

 ## Using the client
 ### Basic usage